Something to Contemplate by Marie-Aude

-So when I see students with these kinds of attitude in my classes, I usually back off and let them learn on their own without my interference at all.
+When I see students with these kinds of attitude in my classes, I usually back off and let them learn on their own without my interference at all.
 Life always teaches us, one way or another.

 The Teacher-Student relationship is one very important one that is unsaid, untold, and very subtle yet very real.
 Protect it, nurture it, and keep a healthy attitude toward it if you want to learn.

 We all need a parent (teacher) to help us grow into an adult (student).
 Parent(s) give us all that they know, protect us, guide us, to become the full grown independent person we must become.
-Without them it would be practically impossible or we would learn the hard way the lessons we need to have to become accomplished and a healthy balanced individuals and make it in society.
+Without them it would be practically impossible or we would learn the hard way the lessons we need to have to become accomplished and a healthy balanced individuals to make it in society.